High Hopes (Panic! at the Disco song)

 "High Hopes" is a song by American pop rock solo project Panic! at the Disco.
 Their song was released through Fueled by Ramen and DCD2 Records on May 23, 2018, as the second single from the band's sixth studio album, Pray for the Wicked (2018).
 Their song was written and produced by Jake Sinclair and Jonas Jeberg, and co-written by Brendon Urie, Jenny Owen Youngs, Lauren Pritchard, Sam Hollander, William Lobban-Bean, Taylor Parks, and Ilsey Juber, with additional production by Jonny Coffer.
-It was serviced to alternative radio on July 31, 2018, and impacted hot adult contemporary radio on August 27, 2018, and US pop radio the following day.
+It was serviced to alternative radio on July 31, 2018, and impacted hot adult contemporary radio, along with the music video, on August 27, 2018, and US pop radio the following day.

 "High Hopes" peaked at number four on the US Billboard Hot 100, becoming the band's highest-charting song on the chart, surpassing their 2006 breakout single "I Write Sins Not Tragedies".
 It topped the charts in Poland and reached the top ten and top twenty in several countries, becoming their highest-charting single worldwide.

 It holds the record for most weeks spent at number one on the US Hot Rock Songs chart, at 65 weeks.
 It also became the act's first single to top one of Billboards Dance/Electronic charts, reaching number-one on its Dance/Mix Show Airplay list in February 2019.